strawberry-graphql/strawberry/docs/guides/schema-export.md

 Strawberry provides a command to export your schema definition.
 The exported schema will be described in the GraphQL schema definition language (SDL).

+To use the command line tools, you have to ensure Strawberry was installed with `strawberry-graphql[cli]`.

 You can export your schema using the following command:

 ```bash